+(1 to 3)

 353. Directed Reading

 (1)

 A program of directed independent reading of a number of major modern political writings.
 This reading is ordinarily completed in the summer and tested by examination.
 Open only to political science majors.

 401; 402.
 Contemporary Political Problems

 (3:3)

 An analysis of various topical or recurring problems in the area either of domestic or international politics.
 This course serves as a focal point for an integration of methodology, theory, and substantive problem areas.

+403; 403R.
+Internship in State and Municipal Government

+(3)

+A supervised work-study program in a state or local government unit with direct participating involvement in the administrative, legislative, or judicial process.
+Directed readings and seminar sessions provide integration of the respective agency experiments.

 453. Independent Study in Political Science

 (3)

 An independent research paper.